 This doesn’t mean that traits can’t fill in for each other.
 Some traits can really make up for others (memory, and maybe fortitude), and can really be cranked quite high before they stop helping.
 But under this picture, there are limits to that kind of coping, for at least some traits, which makes them bottlenecks.

 This has all borne out for me in different ways.
 I’ve observed myself behave with less intelligence when I’m not alert.
-In the other direction, I got to observe myself become smarter after my personality changed to make me less anxious about loss and risk.
-Having known incredibly intelligent people with excellent memories, and watched a decline in my memory, I think the biggest long-term bottleneck on my current intelligence is my long-term memory, which is only so-so these days.
-I think a lot of my younger school age success was due to the fact that, once upon a time, I only had to read things once to remember them indefinitely.
+And more interestingly, I got to observe myself become smarter after my personality changed to make me less anxious about loss and risk.
+Having known incredibly intelligent people with excellent memories, and watched a decline in my memory, I think my long-term memory may be my biggest bottleneck.
+A lot of my younger school age success was due to the fact that, once upon a time, I only had to read things once to remember them indefinitely.
 It isn’t like that any more.
 I’ve also never been much of a visual reasoner, and I’m a sorry subitizer.

 This “bottleneck-driven” or “nutrition-like” picture of intelligence accounts for a lot.
-It seems compatible at first with theories of “multiple intelligences,” but it’s ultimately grounded in the idea of of general intelligence, which I guess I do buy because of something you see in education science: when you do interventions in classrooms, there is a type of student that will just do really well on every educational intervention you give them, no matter what it tests.
-Distributions of student performance on these kinds of assessments can be bi-modal, with several students clustered tightly at the top of the performance range, and others distributed widely across the rest of the range.
+It seems compatible at first with theories of “multiple intelligences,” but it’s ultimately grounded in the idea of a general intelligence.
+General intelligence is just the idea that intelligence is general: that being smart isn’t being smart in one thing.
+I buy it because of something you see in education science: when you do interventions in classrooms, there is a type of student that will just do really well on every educational intervention you give them, no matter what it tests.
+Distributions of student performance on these kinds of assessments can be normal bell-curves, or close, with several students clustered tightly at the top of the performance range, and others distributed widely across the rest of the range.
 The hypothesis is that students off of the performance ceiling have one or more bottlenecks keeping them back, and they are all different in which quality is playing the role of bottleneck.

 This theory has other implications as well for how we interpret learning accommodations.
 Rather than saying that exams miss measuring intelligence by testing only your memory and ability to sit still and concentrate, this theory more precisely says that exams test your intelligence in part by testing your memory and ability to sit still and concentrate, and that they miss intelligence by failing to measure the facets they don’t measure like creativity and curiosity.
 It also reinterprets what aids do.
 From this view, attention aids like drugs or exercises are intelligence aids for those people whose intelligence is limited by their ability to control their attention.